A Review of the Macrofactor Macro-Tracking App (in 2025)

 - The app itself is snappy and aesthetically pleasing.
 It looks nice, runs well, has a dark mode, and is enjoyable to use.

 *Here’s an example of what your “trend weight” looks like.
-It smooths out your weight fluctuations, allowing it to make better calorie adjustments and giving you a better idea of how you’re progressing.
+It smooths out your weight fluctuations, allowing it to make better calorie adjustments and giving you a better idea of your progress.
 It won’t make or break your results, but this attention to detail runs all through the app.
 Every feature is a little bit better than its competitors.

 Macrofactor Cons